Puberty And Growth Spurts In Girls: What Every Mom Needs To Know?

 Also Read: 5 Signs That Your Daughter Will Get Her Period Soon

 Prepare a meal plan for a high-protein diet.
 This will help the child in the growing years.
-The nutrition requirement is more during the adolescent year.
+The nutritional requirement is higher during the adolescent years.
 A high-protein diet will support the rapid growth spurt.
 It will also have a positive effect on the growth and development of children.
-Additionally, protein is crucial to increase overall muscle mass and it also boosts essential hormones like insulin.
+Additionally, protein is crucial to increase overall muscle mass, and it also boosts essential hormones like insulin.

 Role Of Protein -

-Here are some sources of best quality protein which includes all the essential amino acids.
+Here are some sources of the best quality protein, which includes all the essential amino acids.

 1. Milk and milk products